MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/frequently-asked-questions.md

 - *Testing a Web Application Zip Package for Inclusion with the Web Application Gallery*
     [https://www.iis.net/learn/develop/windows-web-application-gallery/testing-a-web-application-zip-package-for-inclusion-with-the-web-application-gallery](testing-a-web-application-zip-package-for-inclusion-with-the-web-application-gallery.md)

-You can use also the [Web PI command line tool](https://blogs.iis.net/satishl/archive/2011/01/26/webpi-command-line.aspx)to test the application.
+You can use also the [Web PI command line tool](https://blogs.iis.net/satishl/archive/2011/01/26/webpi-command-line.aspx) to test the application.
 We recommend that you test your application with Web PI and WebMatrix for the following :

 1. The application must install successfully onto IIS
 2. The application must install successfully onto WebMatrix (IIS Express)